Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-With no annotations provided, the description carries the full burden.
-It discloses the tool's behavior by stating it 'Returns progress info' with specific statuses (queued, running, success, failed), which is useful.
-However, it lacks details like error handling, rate limits, or authentication needs, leaving gaps for a monitoring tool.
+No annotations are provided, so the description carries the full burden.
+It discloses the return states (queued, running, success, failed), which is useful behavioral context.
+However, it lacks details on error handling, rate limits, or authentication needs, leaving gaps for a status-checking tool.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.